 Tocris products are intended for laboratory research use only, unless stated otherwise.

 The following data is based on the product molecular weight 299.81.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |50 mM||0.07 mL||0.33 mL||0.67 mL|

-Seeman et al (1997) Atypical neuroleptics have low affinity for dopamine D2 receptors or are selective for D4 receptors.
+Seeman et al (1997) Atypical neuroleptics have low affinity for DA D2 receptors or are selective for D4 receptors.
 Neuropsychopharmacology.
 16 93 PMID: 9015795

-Ichikawa et al (2002) Atypical antipsychotic drugs, quetiapine, iloperidone, and melperone, preferentially increase dopamine and acetylcholine release in rat medial prefrontal cortex: role of 5-HT1A receptor agonism.
+Ichikawa et al (2002) Atypical antipsychotic drugs, quetiapine, iloperidone, and melperone, preferentially increase DA and acetylcholine release in rat medial prefrontal cortex: role of 5-HT1A receptor agonism.
 Brain Res.
 956 349 PMID: 12445705

 If you know of a relevant reference for Melperone hydrochloride, please let us know.